 Ok, with a show of hands, who loves creating container gardens?
 We do, too, and we thought we’d take this opportunity to show you a few of our favourite container combos.
-Jessica and Amy’s are shady superstars, Niki’s includes touchable textures, and Tara’s container features an unusual edible.
+Jessica’s are shady superstars, Niki’s includes touchable textures, and Tara’s container features an unusual edible.
 Can you guess what it is?
 We also want to hear about your favourite container garden plants and combinations – leave a comment, or tag us on Facebook and Twitter.

 Jessica says: There is so much I love about this container planting!
 First, the container itself is pretty cool.
 I love the dark slate blue against the Pennsylvania fieldstone patio.
 The fleur-de-lis (French for “flower of the lily”) pattern on the pot complements the swirls of the ‘Escargot’ begonia foliage.
 It’s hard to believe there are only three plants in this container – a red dragon wing begonia, an ‘Escargot’ begonia, and a ZZ plant (also called a Zanzibar Gem – Zamioculcas zamiifolia).
 Some gardeners think it’s difficult to have a lot of texture and color in shade containers, but this is proof that growing gorgeous container plantings doesn’t require full sun.